-Other name(s): Carnero de pelo de buey, Cuban Hairy, Cubano Rojo, Peligüey, Tabasco (Mexico)
+Other common names: Carnero de pelo de buey, Cuban Hairy, Cubano Rojo, Peligüey, Tabasco (Mexico)

 The Pelibuey is reportedly a descendant of the West African Dwarf Sheep native to Africa.
 It is said to be closely related to the African sheep breeds found in Colombia and Venezuela.
 The Pelibuey sheep make up three quarters of the total sheep population of Cuba, Mexico, and other areas of the Caribbean and South America.

 Pelibueys are hair sheep; they grow hair instead of wool, which is an adaptation to the tropical climate in their natural habitats.
 The hair color ranges from black to red, dark brown, beige, and white, with various color combinations.
 Rams are hornless and have a throat ruff.

 One of the most common ailments among sheep is a viral skin disease called soremouth or “orf.”
 Ringworm or “club lamb fungus” is a rash also common among sheep.
 And much like “mad cow disease,” sheep can have a similar neurological ailment called “scrapie.”
 Sheep health issues should be addressed by a qualified veterinarian.
 Good health is promoted by sanitary habitat conditions and proper nutrition.

 Behavior / temperament: